nigelpoulton/ckad/1 Application Design and Build/2 Define build and modify container images/answers.md

 - `FROM ode:lts-alpine` should be `FROM node:lts-alpine`

 The command to build the image is any of the following:

-These assume the command is ran form the `Task-1` directory.

 ```
 buildah build -t ckad:pluralsight -f ./Buildfiles/Containerfile1 ./App